May 29, 2020

 HOLLOW TRIUMPH (1948)

-THE QUADRUPLE DOH!
+THE QUADRUPLE DO'H!

 Based on Murray Forbes’ novel of the same title, this film is better known by its reissued title in the United States, “The Scar.”
 A title that best clarifies the film’s pivotal detail.
 This film noir crime drama is supported by a top-notch cast but do not expect gripping action.
 Still, few faults here.
 It was directed by Steve Sekely and released by Eagle-Lion Films.
 The oldest of seven little Foys, Bryan, was the executive producer while its dual-role star, Paul Henreid served as producer.
 A dynamic score by Sol Kaplan enhances the film.
 Riveting at times.
-The cinematography by John Alton is also noteworthy with some interesting camera positions, lighting and point of view perspectives.
+The cinematography by John Alton is also noteworthy with some interesting camera positions, lighting and point-of-view perspectives.

 The film opens promising as the viewer discovers that the soon-to-be-released prisoner, Henreid, is an intelligent, well-educated man and med school dropout with a tendency toward violence.
 Lacking zero prison reformation, he wastes no time picking up where he left off.
-He gathers a team for a big heist of a gambling casino, run by mobster, Thomas Browne Henry, the actor with an eagle's profile.
+He gathers a team for a big heist at a gambling casino, run by mobster, Thomas Browne Henry, the actor with an eagle profile.
 The robbery goes badly with Henry eliminating half of Henreid’s team, then placing a hit on each remaining thief.

 Henreid escapes by train to another town where his brother, Eduard Franz, has arranged a desk job for him.
 However temporary.
 But the manager’s condescending attitude deliberately causes tension and after repeated badgering, Henreid sends the manager to the office floor with a single right cross.
 Upset at his brother’s firing, Franz is more upset that Henry’s men have tracked him to his current location.
 Henreid seeks a foolproof cover and a chance encounter with a dentist, John Qualen, who mistakes him for his friend and psychoanalyst working in the same building.
 To Henreid's amazement, he has an identical twin from another mother.
 The doctor and Henreid also share the same accent and vocal range.
 What luck!
 Except the real doctor has a scar on his left cheek.
-Maybe the right.
+Maybe the right?

 Illegally searching the twin’s office after hours, Henreid is surprised from behind by the office secretary, Joan Bennett, who kisses her preferred physician.
 She instantly realizes her mistake and I assume is quite puzzled by her suspended disbelief.
 On the other hand, as much as she likes the doctor, his scar always bothered her a wee bit.
 Henreid charms his way into her life.
 They seem to have a future together until Henreid suavely calls off their “unfortunate timing.”
 The story of her life.
 He needs to “disappear.”
 Joining Bennett in the suspended disbelief ward is the audience who witnesses a contrived identity swap.

 Weeks pass and Henreid gets a job at an automotive service garage.
 It is from here that the doctor’s car will be returned after servicing and Henreid takes the service call as a favor to a fellow employee.
 Confusingly, he has grown a mustache of a useless purpose, perhaps to further distance himself from…himself.
 Henreid uses a photographic print of the doctor to copy the scar reflected in a mirror.
 His med school studies were not totally wasted, he performs a bit of surgery on his own left cheek.
 Zero grimacing.
 A few scenes later the scar looks like a decades-old scar, skipping the logical progression of a healing scab.
 For all his smug cleverness, he was unaware he was looking at a flopped image due to incompetent photo processing.
-DOH!
+DO'H!
 He first discovers this upon disposing of the doctor’s body.
-DOH!
-In too deep to turn back, he masters the doc’s handwriting and his med school studies in psychology continue by using the doctor’s library.
+DO'H!
+In too deep to turn back, he masters the doctor’s handwriting and his med school studies in psychology continue by using the doctor’s library.
 All the while, Kaplan’s powerful score intensifies these vignettes.

 Henreid now has the perfect cover by tuning out his patient’s chattering while under the guise of a calm demeanor offering incompetent advice.
 In quintessential form, gentle Qualen returns for a charming scene in the doctor’s office, unknowingly relaying to the impostor doctor of his past encounter with the twin.
 He is a wee bit flummoxed, as well.
 He apologizes for not realizing the doctor’s scar is on the opposite cheek he thought it was.

 In a rather slick scene, Henreid takes a phone call while in his fake office and is enlightened to learn the dead doctor had his own girlfriend.
 Deftly, Henreid covers his identity over the phone and goes with the flow.
-To make sure he identifies her, he not only chooses the location to meet but suggests, out of pure devotion, of course, she select an orchid to wear and charge it to his account.
+To make sure he identifies her, he not only chooses the location to meet but suggests, out of pure devotion, of course, that she select an orchid to wear and charge it to his account.
 He smoothly fakes his way through the evening at a frequented casino yet he mistakenly calls the ever-present dealer by the wrong name.
 He is corrected with a blunt reply.
-Time to be moving on.

 Aware of Henreid’s studies in psychology, Franz reenters the picture to seek help in finding his brother...from his brother.
 Oh, brother.
 Franz is skeptical of his accused “mistaken identity” and apologizes.
 He informs him that Henry and his men have been arrested, so there is no reason for his brother to keep hiding.
-DOH!
+DO'H!

 Bennett’s suspicions deepen after overhearing a patient say that her recent sessions seem different.
 Knowing now that the real doctor has not been in the office for days, she suspects what Henreid has done.
 Finally.
 It is a well-acted, powerful scene when they confront each other before she boards a ship, torn between reality and what might have been.
 Yet still holding out hope the imposter might join her.
 He does rush to the dock but two thugs corner him thinking he is the real doctor, who owes a casino a lot of money and is further in debt up to his clipboard.
-DOH!
+DO'H!
 It is a tough sale for Henreid to convince them that the doctor they seek has a scar on the opposite cheek.

 Note: The automotive service garage provides a humorous scene for Henreid’s fellow, unassuming employee, Alvin Hammer, who shares his passion for a career as a professional ballroom dancer in spite of his short stature.
 With hand gestures as proof, he believes this disadvantage can be masked by projecting an illusion of height.
 Henreid could care less what he aspires to as he glances around the garage, purposely distracted by the inventions in his mind.